aris134/COMPSCI550/LBM_DE2/README.md

 BGK single-relaxation model

-This was a project for the class COMPSCI 550 (Advanced Computer Architecture I) at Duke University.# LBM_DE2
+This was a project for the class COMPSCI 550 (Advanced Computer Architecture I) at Duke University.